Content templates

 Describes the concept of content templates used for rendering content in Optimizely.

-Using templates, you can apply multiple templates for any content, and have the system decide when to use which template.
+Templates let you apply multiple rendering options for any content and have the system decide when to use which template.

 See Render content for information about rendering in CMS.